bt3gl/building_blog/content/lamp_intro.md

 Handle user request, retrieve proper information, and pass it to the proper view.

-Different request are handled by different controller actions.
+Different request is handled by different controller actions.

 ### Views: What the User Sees